African Rose: 2008: three-year-old season

 African Rose was then sent to England for the Group One Ladbroke Sprint Cup.
 After the meeting at Haydock Park was abandoned the race was rescheduled and run at Doncaster Racecourse over six furlongs on 13 September.
 African Rose had spent a week in quarantine in the interim but appeared to suffer no ill effects.
 She was made the 7/2 favourite ahead of the Aidan O'Brien-trained US Ranger, whilst the other thirteen runners included Reverence, Utmost Respect (Chipchase Stakes), Corrybrough (Scurry Stakes), Balthazaar's Gift (Critérium de Maisons-Laffitte), Astronomer Royal (Poule d'Essai des Poulains), Diabolical (Alfred G Vanderbilt Handicap), Ancien Regime (Sprint Stakes), Assertive (Duke of York Stakes) and Wi Dud (Flying Childers Stakes).
 Pasquier restrained the filly towards the rear of the field on the stands-side (the right-hand side from the jockey's viewpoint) before making a forward move in the last quarter mile.
 She accelerated into the lead inside the final furlong and held off a strong late challenge from Assertive to win by a neck.
 Criquette Head said "It is fantastic.
 Doing what she has done, she has proved she is a good filly.
 She's tough and she can go anywhere now." whilst Pasquier commented "I am very happy.
 She's a good filly and although she was a bit excited before the race she showed a wonderful turn of foot".

 On her final appearance of the season she finished seventh of the eight runners behind Paco Boy in the Prix de la Forêt over 1400 metres at Longchamp in October, fading badly in the closing stages.

 2009: four-year-old season

 African Rose remained in training as a four-year-old in 2009 but made little impact in three races.
 She finished fourth to Tax Free in the Prix du Gros Chêne over 1000 metres at Chantilly in May, sixth behind Fleeting Spirit in the July Cup and eleventh to King's Apostle in the Prix Maurice de Gheest.
 African Rose bled after the race and Criquette Head immediately announced the filly's retirement.

 Breeding record

 African Rose was retired from racing to become a broodmare for Juddmonte Farms.
-She has produced four foals and two winners:
+She has produced five foals and two winners: